top of page

 Unique, and a tad exotic, Bromeliads bring a touch of flair to Christmas time with their vibrant bold colours and unusual shaped flowers.
 Grow them in pots, a shaded spot in the garden, or give them as a living gift.

-Bromeliads are epiphytic, in their natural habitat they're co-dependent on other plants for support, and they derive their nutrients and water from the air and rain.
+Bromeliads are epiphytic, in their natural habitat, co-dependent on other plants for support, they derive their nutrients and water from the air and rain.
 Think of staghorns, elkhorns, mosses and orchids.

 Growing requirements